tastyigniter/docs/extend/forms.md

 ### Form definition file

-The form definition file is typically located in the extension's `resources/models` directory.
+The form definition file is typically stored in the `resources/models` directory of an extension.
 The form definition file should return a `form` array of [toolbar buttons](../extend/lists#toolbar-button-options) and [form fields](../extend/lists#scope-options).
 For example:

 ```php
 return [